davepinch/pinchy.cc/collections/_tasks/write-down-your-dreams.md

 tags:
   - A new day
   - Lucid Dreaming
-task: "Write down your dreams immediately after waking up."
+task: "Write down your dreams quickly after waking up."
 ---